rootzjs/rootzjs-core/README.md

 To all those who have inspired me to come up with a new JavaScript state management tool.

 #### Key Inspiration
-**I came across a very famous Restuarant, visited by more than 4.8 Million every week.
-When I personally visited that place I found as if I had to cook my own food, with so many procedures to be followed, even for a simple task of drinking water ;)**
+I came across a very famous Restuarant, visited by more than 4.8 Million every week.
+When I personally visited that place I found as if I had to cook my own food, with so many procedures to be followed, even for a simple task of drinking water ;)

 **This struck me, and became an inspiration for Rootz JS**.

 #### But Why Rootz?
-**We donot expect you to cook when you visit our Restuarant.
-Just let us know what will you have and we would habdle the rest.
+We donot expect you to cook when you visit our Restuarant.
+Just let us know what will you have and we would handle the rest.
 FYI feel free to drink as much water you want.
-You donot have to even mention about it. :D**
+You donot have to even mention about it. :D

 ## License
 ISC